From the moment you hire us... We will begin to work on your behalf

 when you've been charged with a sex crimeRequest a Free Confidential Consultation

 Houston Child Molestation Defense Attorney

 An accusation of sexually abusing a child can irreversibly damage your life in many ways.
 When you have been falsely accused, it can be tough to keep or attain a job, no matter the amount of evidence in your favor.
-If you have been accused of child molestation, the first thing you need to do is hire an attorney to defend you on your behalf.
+If you have been accused of child molestation, the first thing you need to do is hire a Texas sex crimes defense lawyer to defend you on your behalf.

 Child Molestation in Texas

 Texas defines a child as “anyone younger than 17 years of age,” and sexual abuse and assault as knowingly or intentionally:

 - Causing the penetration of the anus or sexual organ of a child by any means;

 - Causing the penetration of the mouth of a child by the sexual organ of the actor;